scaleoutsean/awesome-solidfire/README.md

   - If Storage QoS Policy ID is not provided, it resets Volume to value stored in Volume Attributes
   - Can be used for any task that can benefit from short-lived change in volume performance settings.
 Written with SolidFire PowerShell Tools 1.6 and PowerShell 7 on Linux, but should work with PowerShell 6 or newer on Windows 10 or Windows Server 2016 or newer
 - `Get-SFVolEff` - simple PowerShell script to list all volumes with storage efficiency below certain cut-off level (default: `2`, i.e. 2x)
-- SolidFire-native Backup to S3 - run `$p` parallel jobs to backup a list of volumes identified by Volume ID (`$backup`) to S3-compatible object store
+- SolidFire-native Backup to S3 - run `$p` parallel jobs to backup a list of volumes identified by Volume ID (`$backup`) to S3-compatible object store.
+The same script can be changed to restore in the same, parallel, fashion

 ### VMware